 Just a few minutes east of Steamboat Springs, Fish Creek Falls is a short, but steep trek up a river valley to reach Lower and Upper Fish Creek Falls.
 The first falls, Lower Fish Creek Falls, is accessed after only .5 miles of hiking on a flat, paved, stroller-friendly trail.
 Though this waterfall may technically be more impressive, it’s worth hiking the remaining 1.8 miles to the more forested Upper Fish Creek Falls.
 Along the way, you’ll pass by some deciduous trees that will create a beautiful fall glow.

 Want a longer adventure?
-Extend this hike all the way out to the pretty Long Lake in the Mount Zirkel Wilderness, making for a 12.2 miles out-and-back hike.
+Extend this hike all the way out to the pretty Long Lake in the Mount Zirkel Wilderness, making for a 12.2-mile out-and-back hike.

 Emerald Mountain via Blackmere Trail